mrndhlovu/milestone-project4/README.md

 #### Dashboard page

 This page shows all bug and feature tickets that have been submitted, indicating the progression or status of a ticket.
 Each ticket in the `Backlog` or `Up next` column has an orange indicator showing how far the ticket is from moving to `In Progress` status which is determined by the number of votes the ticket has.
-If each ticket gets a minimum of 5 votes the ticket will automatically move to `In Progress` status and if a ticket has been resolved it moves to the `Closed` column.
+If each ticket gets a minimum of 2 votes the ticket will automatically move to `In Progress` status and if a ticket has been resolved by admin it moves to the `Closed` column.

 #### Pricing page